Naga Regiment: Formation

+Regimental heraldry

 The traditional Naga weapons viz the Dao, the Spear and the prestigious Mithun have been integrated into the Regimental Crest.
 The regiment's colours are gold, green and red - the gold signifies the rising sun, the green signifies the infantry and red is the colour of authority among Nagas.
-1 Naga was presented with 'Colours' on 6 May 1978 at Dehradun by Shri Neelam Sanjiva Reddy, the President of India and 2 Naga was presented with 'Colours' on 10 May 1990 by General V.N.
-Sharma, PVSM, ADC, the Chief of Army Staff.
+The motto of the regiment is Parakramo vijayate (Valour triumphs) and the battle cry is Jai Durga Naga (Victory to Durga Naga).

+Operations

 Operation Romeo

 The 2nd battalion of the regiment (2 Naga) was inducted into Keran sector of Kupwara district, Jammu and Kashmir, where it was responsible for ensuring the sanctity of approximately 24 kilometres of Line of Control (LoC) and also to counter anti-national elements and their operations.
 It was in this sector that 2 Naga participated in one of the landmark operations - Operation Romeo.
 The goal of this operation was to dominate the LoC.
 The entire operation was carried out with clockwork precision and without any casualties to Indian troops.

 Indo-Pakistani War of 1971

-The 1st battalion (1 Naga) took part in operations in East Pakistan and earned a name for the regiment.
-It was awarded one Vir Chakra and three Sena Medals.
+The 1st battalion (1 Naga) took part in operations in East Pakistan under 4 Infantry Division, which was part of 2 Corps.
+It earned a name for the regiment and was awarded one Vir Chakra and three Sena Medals.

 UN Mission

-2 Naga has been deployed on the UN mission in Sudan and was awarded with UN Force Commander's Appreciation Card.
+2 Naga has been deployed on the United Nations Mission in Sudan in 2008 and was awarded with UN Force Commander's Appreciation Card.

 Kargil War

+1 Naga reached Dras on 11 May 1999.
+In the attack on Tololing, it supported 2 Rajputana Rifles.
+After the capture of Tololing 1 Naga was assigned to capture the hill feature of Black Tooth, which is successfully did.
+In July 1999, the regiment captured the formations Pimple and Point 5060.
 2 Naga was deployed as part of Operation Vijay in order to push back Pakistani infiltrators who had crossed the LoC in Kargil, Jammu and Kashmir.
 It was one of the first units to be inducted into the theatre of conflict.
-An assault group from 2 Naga attacked and destroyed a heavily guarded Pakistani mortar position and ammunition dump on Twin Bump in the Point 4875 complex, an action for which Sep.
-Imliakum Ao was awarded the Maha Vir Chakra.
+An assault group from 2 Naga attacked and destroyed a heavily guarded Pakistani mortar position and ammunition dump on Twin Bump in the Point 4875 complex, an action for which Sepoy Imliakum Ao was awarded the Maha Vir Chakra.
 2 Naga also took part in the assault on Tiger Hill, where it attacked the mountain from its left flank.

+For their conspicuous acts of raw courage the units (1 Naga & 2 Naga) were both awarded the Theatre Honour 'KARGIL' and the Battle Honours of 'DRAS' and 'MUSHKOH' respectively.